How to Choose the Right Course Topic and Target Audience

 A major error people make when creating courses is that they create a course based on what they would like to educate people on rather than solving their problems.
 Looking for the pain points that consumers are currently facing will be a much better area to start rather than starting with an interesting topic & trying to solve the problems later.
 The best way to figure out what issues potential consumers are currently facing is to:

-• Look at your current industry market: The best place to start is to look at your current industry and think of issues that currently affect your or fellow individuals in your industry (i.e. Helping virtual assistants get fully booked)
+• Look at your current industry market: The best place to start is to look at your current industry and think of issues that currently affect you or fellow individuals in your industry (i.e. Helping virtual assistants get fully booked)

-• Engage in different communities: Joining and becoming involved in different online communities will greatly increase your chances of finding the problems that need to be solved from the sources themselves (i.e. Joining different Facebook groups, having a look at Reddit forums, following certain accounts on IG, etc)
+• Engage in different communities: Joining and becoming involved in different online communities will greatly increase your chances of finding the problems that need to be solved from the sources themselves (i.e. Joining different Facebook groups, having a look at Reddit forums, following certain accounts on IG, etc.)

 Mapping Out The Content